Gwgjnr/tictactoeproject/README.md

 * Give option for player v player games
 * Give different difficulty options for the computer

+### Technologies Used

+* Github
+  - Github is used to create, store and maintain all codes in a repository.
+  - Github is also used as the site hosting service for the final website to be published on.
+* Gitpod
+  - Gitpod has been used as a local code editor to write and manage all codes and files.
+* Python
+  - Python is used as the main programming language to creat this project.
+* Colorama
+  - Provides a cross-platform API to print colored terminal text from Python applications.
 ## Testing

 I have tested the code by doing the following: